-The findings of Shillcutt's Ghana and Ecuador studies should be interpreted with some caution because the DALYs averted per hernia repair were based on expert opinion and may be overestimated (Shillcutt, Clarke, and Kingsnorth 2010; Shillcutt and others 2013).
-In addition, both studies included hernias repaired on Operation Hernia missions, which may not represent the typical scenario in a low-resource setting.
-Further research is needed to characterize the cost-effectiveness of inguinal hernia repair performed by local practitioners using both lowcost mesh and traditional tissue techniques to get a clearer picture of herniorrhaphy cost-effectiveness in LMICs.
+The findings of Shillcut's Ghana and Ecuador studies should be interpreted with some caution as DALYs averted per hernia repair were based on expert opinion and may be overestimated (Shillcut and others 2010; Shillcut and others 2013).
+In addition, both studies included hernias repaired on Operation Hernia missions, which may not represent the typical herniorrhaphy scenario in a low-resource-setting.
+Further research is needed to characterize the cost-effectiveness of inguinal hernia repair performed by local practitioners, using both low-cost mesh and traditional tissue techniques to get a clearer picture of herniorrhaphy cost-effectiveness in LMICs.